Hospital Support Specialist

 Duration: 51 weeks, including a 6-week practicum

-Starts: Twice per year (February and June)
+Starts: Three times per year (February, June and October)

-Stenberg College is the only private post-secondary school in BC offering this unique industry-specific program specializing in administrative duties within the health care field.
-Students receive training in medical terminology, professional communications, office operations, keyboarding/data entry, registration, diagnostic imaging, release of information, health records clerical duties, Meditech, and other computerized health information systems as applicable.
+Stenberg College is the only private post-secondary school in BC offering this unique industry specific program specializing in administrative duties within the healthcare field.
+Students receive training in medical terminology, professional communications, office operations, keyboarding/data entry, registration, diagnostic imaging, release of information, health records clerical duties, Meditech and other computerized health information systems as applicable.

-This program will prepare graduates for entry-level employment as an Admitting/Registration Clerk, Health Records Clerk, Diagnostic Imaging Clerk, Hospital Switchboard Operator, Medical Secretary, and much more.
+This program will prepare graduates for entry-level employment as an Admitting/Registration Clerk, Health Records Clerk, Diagnostic Imaging Clerk, Hospital Switchboard Operator, Medical Secretary and much more.

 PTIB is responsible for setting standards of quality and ensuring consumer protection.
 Stenberg College has also received the BC government’s Education Quality Assurance (EQA) designation which is BC’s brand or “seal” of quality post-secondary education for both public and private institutions.

-All of our programs are developed in collaboration with industry to meet their needs, which is why our graduates are so successful.
+All of our programs are developed in collaboration with industry to meet their needs which is why our graduates are so successful.